NVlabs/FPSci/docs/resultsFiles.md

     * `invalid`: Occurs when a player fires during the weapon cooldown period during a trial
     * `non-task`: Occurs when the player fires outside of the trial (including destroying a reference target)
     * `aim`: This row records a player aim direction without a fire event occurring
     * `miss`: Occurs when a player fires and misses.
-When using hit scanned weapons this is at the time of the fire, otherwise it is when the (propogated) projectile intersects geometry that is not a target
+When using hit scanned weapons this is at the time of the fire, otherwise it is when the (propagated) projectile intersects geometry that is not a target
     * `hit`: Occurs when a player fires and hits a target during a trial
     * `destroy`: Occurs when a player fires, hits a target, and destroys that target with this hit during a trial
 * `target_id`: When the event is `hit`, `destroy`, or `non-task` (destroying the reference target) this records the target that was interacted with by the player action.
 When the reference target is destroyed this field will be `reference`.
 Otherwise this field is an empty string.